v-machine/dim-reduction/README.md

 In this project we compare the performance of 3 different dimension reduction techniques which can be deployed in a classification task pipeline.
 The three methods chosen are PCA, Kernel PCA, and Deep Autoencoder.
 We use PCA as a baseline to compare again the other two non-linear methods.

 ## Responsibility
-In this group project I was responsible for the following: <\br>
+In this group project I was responsible for the following tasks: </br>
 - Configure and maintain GCP instance
 - Setting up [batch data loading and preprocessing](notebooks/batch_data_loading.ipynb) pipeline
 - Trained autoencoder [(1)](notebooks/autoencoder_full_pipeline.ipynb) and [(2)](notebooks/autoencoder_with_pooling.ipynb) for dimensional reduction.